NRLParticipation/NRL-Cookbook/docs/administrators/policy-manuals.md

 ---

-## Medium complexity: structured handbook workflow
+## Medium complexity: Structured Handbook Workflow

 Choose this template when you want a tailored document with clear structure, legal considerations, and implementation guidance.
 Gather the information requested before running the prompt.